gjbex/Deploying-LLMs-locally/source-code/README.md

 ## What is it?

 1. `openai-api.ipynb`: illustrates how to use the OpenAI API to interact with ChatGPT.
+1. `ollama`: illustrates how to use the OLLAMA to interact with an AI model.